 - Areas the company could improve.

-According to an Achievers survey, lack of recognition contributed to 44% of employee turnover.
-Additionally, 69% of respondents said recognition and rewards are factors that contribute to employee retention.
+According to an Achievers survey, lack of recognition contributed to 44 percent of employee turnover.
+Additionally, 69 percent of respondents said recognition and rewards are factors that contribute to employee retention.
 To combat turnover, leaders can use weekly check-ins as a chance for providing appreciation and gratitude.
-In doing so, business owners and executives can openly communicate gratitude for their team’s hard work.
+In doing so, business owners, executives, and managers can openly communicate gratitude for their team’s hard work.

 Expressing gratitude includes: